HKBULIB/TVWeek_API/README.md

-## API Output
+## Query Parameters

-The following examples show how the API can be used to output data of specific issues from the dataset.
+The following examples show how to use different query parameters to output data of specific issues from the dataset.

 **Example 1**: Results returned by specific issue number (#1088):